mizutop/DevourClient/README.md

 * Doors unlocker (should work fine, though it doesn't seem to work sometimes)
 * Keys teleporter
 * LV spoofer
-* Steam name spoofer (sets it to "patate", again no input text :/)
-* Server name spoofer (sets it to "patate on top !", again no input text :/)
 * Fly
 * Unlock all, including flashlights, perks, outfits.
 Active by default, can't be turned off, no persistance.
 * Instant Win (allows you to win instantaniously on any map, works in singleplayer, but not as a client.
 May be working as host)